yaagmurss/Automation-Developer-Professional-Training/7_UI_Automation_with_the_Modern_Experience_in_Studio.md

 - We use target and anchor to identify the correct button, check boxes or dropdown list or the fetch the correct data from te web page/application

-- Target is UI element you wnat to interact
+- Target is UI element you want to interact

 ***Anchor***